GoogleContainerTools/kpt-functions-catalog/examples/set-labels/advanced/README.md

 ### Expected result

 Check all resources have 2 labels: `color: orange` and `fruit: apple`.
+And the resource of kind `MyResource` also has these 2 labels in `spec.selector.labels`.

 [`set-labels`]: https://catalog.kpt.dev/set-labels/v0.1/